akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

 received by the procurement officer at least ten days before the deadline for receipt of proposals.
 This will allow time for the issuance of any necessary amendments.
-It will also help prevent the opening of a defective proposal and exposure of offeror\'s proposals upon which award could not be made.
+It will also help prevent the opening of a defective proposal and exposure of offeror's proposals upon which award could not be made.

 ## Questions Prior to Deadline for Receipt of Proposals

-Questions or comments regarding this RFP shall be submitted as issues within this RFP\'s GitHub repository no later than 12 noon on TBD, to allow the State sufficient time to respond.
+Questions or comments regarding this RFP shall be submitted as issues within this RFP's GitHub repository no later than 12 noon on TBD, to allow the State sufficient time to respond.
 All questions and comments will be publicly available.
 Please subscribe to the repository if your firm would like updates about changes and comments.
 Questions or